Submissions are CLOSED until Jan 2015

 How can I get involved?

-Individual students or groups must submit abstracts of their work for review between January 6 and March 19, 2014 via the Undergraduate Symposium website–simply click on the submission button above.
+Individual students or groups will need to submit abstracts of their work for review between January and March 2015 via the Undergraduate Symposium website–simply click on the submission button above.
+Dates are pending.

 To assist students with preparation for the Symposium, three types of workshops will be offered:

-Please see the full workshop schedule by clicking on the Workshop Schedule tab, and view sample abstracts on the Write an Abstract tab above.
+Please see the full workshop schedule by clicking on the Workshop Schedule tab once our dates are finalized, and view sample abstracts on the Write an Abstract tab above.
 Faculty facilitating these workshops will also be available to provide individualized instruction.

 - Lisa Freinkel, Vice Provost for Undergraduate Studies

-- Kevin Hatfield, Assistant Director, Academic Initiatives, University Housing; Adjunct Assistant Professor, History
+- Kevin Hatfield, Director of Academic Residential and Research Initiatives, University Housing; Adjunct Assistant Professor, History

 - Renee Dorjahn, Director of Finance and Administration, Robert D. Clark Honors College